homeworkc/lazycast/README.md

 lazycast: A Simple Wireless Display Receiver

 # Description
 lazycast is a simple wifi display receiver.
-It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** work with other Linux distros and Miracast sources, too.
+It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** also work on other Linux platforms and Miracast sources.
+(For other Linux systems, skip the preparation section.)
 In general, lazycast does not require re-compilation of wpa_supplicant to provide p2p capability, and should work on an "out of the box" Raspberry Pi.

 # Preparation
 **The wpa_supplicant installed on the latest Raspbian distribution does not seem to work properly.
 (See [this](https://www.reddit.com/r/linux4noobs/comments/c5qila/want_to_downgrade_wpa_supplicant/).)
 For Raspbian Buster, try downgrading the ``wpasupplicant`` package to the version for Raspbian Stretch.
 Here is one solution:**